goluckyryan/FSUDAQ/README.md

 An online analyzer class is created as a template for online analysis.
 An example is the SplitPoleAnalyzer.h.
 It demo a 2-D histogram and a 1-D histogram, and the way to output the rates of cuts to influxDB.

 <span style="color:red;">Notice that, when the FSUDAQ is started, the online analyzer is a null pointer, no event will be built.
-Once the online anlyzer is created and opened, event will be built, event the window is closed. </span>
+Once the online anlyzer is created and opened, event will be built, even the window is closed. </span>

 # Operation